-In 1923, Hawker developed and patented a new system of primary structure assembly for aircraft which involved the use of predominantly metal in their construction.
-Lengths of steel and duralumin tubing were swaged to rectangular box section at their ends and then bolted together using fishplates and bolts to form a simple but strong framework, cross-braced with tensioning wires.
-The advantage was that the process was thought to be cheaper than previous wood construction methods and that the structure was more easily repaired compared to using welded joints.
+In 1923, H.G.
+Hawker Engineering Company developed and patented a new system of primary structure assembly for aircraft, which involved the use of predominantly metal in their construction.
+Lengths of steel and duralumin tubing were swaged to rectangular box section at their ends.
+They were then bolted together, using fishplates and bolts to form a simple but strong framework, cross-braced with tensioning wires.
+The main advantage was that the process was thought to be much cheaper than previous wood construction methods and that the structure could be more easily repaired, compared to using welded joints.

-As an experiment into this new construction system, Hawker designer Sydney Camm was put in charge of the development of a 'redesigned' version of the company’s succesfull Woodcock single-seat fighter, which had first flown in March 1923.
+As an experiment into this new construction system, H.G.
+Hawker Engineering Company Chief Designer Sydney Camm, was put in charge of the development of a 'redesigned' version of the company’s succesfull Hawker Woodcock single-seat fighter, which had first flown in March 1923.

-Although the resulting aircraft, named the Heron, looked broadly similar to the Woodcock (and indeed it originally started life as the third marque of the Woodcock) the differences in weight distribution and other elements led to quite a different machine in terms of design detail.
+Although the resulting aircraft, named the Hawker Heron, looked broadly similar to the Hawker Woodcock (and indeed it originally started life as the third marque of the Hawker Woodcock), the differences in weight distribution and other elements led to quite a different machine in terms of design detail.

-The wings, with no sweepback, incorporated twin spars of light-gauge steel tube to which wooden ribs were attached.
-These differed from those of the Woodcock in being of unequal span and increased stagger, with pronounced dihedral on the lower wings.
+The unswept wings incorporated twin spars of light-gauge steel tube, to which wooden ribs were attached.
+These differed from those used in the Hawker Woodcock in being of unequal span and increased stagger, with pronounced dihedral on the lower wings.

-A more elegant fin and horn-balanced rudder arrangement replaced the Woodcock’s rather old-fashioned tail configuration and a 455 hp Bristol Jupiter VI nine-cylinder radial engine replaced the Woodcock I’s 360 hp Armstrong Siddeley Jaguar.
+A more elegant fin and horn-balanced rudder arrangement replaced the Hawker Woodcock’s rather old-fashioned tail configuration, whilst a 455 hp Bristol Jupiter VI nine-cylinder radial engine was fitted instead of the 360 hp Armstrong Siddeley Jaguar.

-On completion of the prototype (J6989) Hawker Test Pilot F.P (Fred) Raynham took the aircraft aloft for its first flight in early 1925 and it made its public debut at the RAF Display at Hendon that June.
+On completion of the prototype (J6989) Hawker Test Pilot F.P (Fred) Raynham took the aircraft aloft for its first flight in early 1925, and it made its public debut at the RAF Display at Hendon in June that same year.

-Despite earning such praise throughout its trials programme and with Air Ministry Specification 25/24 having been issued to accommodate its construction and flight programme, no orders were forthcoming and it was struck off charge in May 1928.
+Despite earning such praise throughout its trials, and with Air Ministry Specification 25/24 having been issued to accommodate its construction and flight programme, no orders were forthcoming and it was struck off charge in May 1928.

-Stripped of its armament, the Heron was purchased back from the Air Ministry by Hawker and given a civil registration (G-EBYC) as it was intended for it to be flown in the King’s Cup Air Race of 1928.
+Stripped of its armament, the Hawker Heron was purchased back from the Air Ministry by H.G.
+Hawker Engineering Company.
+It was given a civil registration (G-EBYC) and it was intended for it to be flown in the King’s Cup Air Race of 1928.
 Unfortunately, as Hawker pilot P.W.S.
-Bulman was taxying out to participate in the race on 27th July he ran into a Morris Oxford bullnose car, damaging both in the process.
+Bulman was taxying out to participate in the race on 27th July, he ran into a Morris Oxford bullnose car, damaging both in the process.